 Remember that if you mess up, no one can come to your rescue so far away from home.
 So be smart and careful whenever required.

-IX- Travel Tips For Photography & Tech
+IX- Travel Tips for Photography & Tech

 You want to make sure that you don’t run out of charge in your phone or any of the other essential devices you need to carry with yourself.
 The easiest thing you can do is charge your phone and power bank overnight each day of the trip.
 You don’t want your phone to be off when you are out and about taking pictures!

-70. Get a local SIM card with Internet Data for your phone
+70. Get a Local SIM Card with Internet Data for Your Phone

 This will be useful in case you need to contact friends and family back home.
 Remember, anything can happen when you are on a trip, far away from all that is familiar.
-This is also particularly important if you are travelling alone.
+This is also particularly important if you are traveling alone.